tutorial

 Cons:

-- No GUI for frame review — manual file deletion
+• No GUI for frame review — manual file handling

-Best for: Developers comfortable with the terminal who want a free, no-install solution.
+Best for: Developers comfortable with the terminal who want a free, flexible capture pipeline.

 Method 3: OBS Studio

 OBS Studio is a free, open-source screen recording tool.
-It doesn't create timelapses directly — you record at full speed and fast-forward in post.
+It does not create screenshot timelapses directly — you record at full speed and speed up the footage later in a video editor.

 How it works: